 Moose are my spirit guide.

-And when I was 18, a spirit guide was the farthest thought from my mind.
+Now you don’t have to buy into spirit guides, I mean, I don’t.
+I never gave spirit guides much thought beyond mythology of the Native Americans I studied.
+So you can imagine, when I was 19, a spirit guide was the farthest thought from my mind.
 At that time, I was busy buying into being lost and not sure what I wanted to do with my life.

-I went from here:
+It’s important to note that I went from here:

 The first task in my journey was getting to the Ranch.

-Often refered to as the backcountry, the River of No Return Area is 2.3 million acres big.
-There are 2,616 miles of maintained trails in the area.
+Often referred to as “the Backcountry”, the River of No Return Area is 2.3 million acres big.
+There are 2,616 miles of maintained hiking trails in the area.
 The Middle Fork of the Salmon River runs through the whole thing and offers 100 miles of whitewater rafting.
-The ONLY way into this haven of wildness is by horse, backpacking, or small plane.
+The ONLY way into this haven of wildness is by horse, backpack (aka feet), or small plane.
 No wheeled vehicles are allowed in this area.
-Small planes are allowed to land on makeshift airstrips.
-I went by small plane.
+And those small planes can only land on a handful of makeshift airstrips.

 Here is a landing strip in the backcountry: